Redefine your ‘possible’

 The 7 days together provides time to prepare, connect with your team mates and celebrate an experience amid the best hospitality Bali has to offer.

-The Bali Hope Ultra has a very limited number of places but is open to both experienced ultra-runners and newcomers to endurance sport and we actively seek a team with great diversity in experience.
+The Bali Hope Ultra has a limited number of places but is open to both experienced ultra-runners and newcomers to endurance sport and we actively seek a team with great diversity in experience.

 The Bali Hope Ultra is also a fundraising challenge that requires participants to set out to raise US$5,000.
 100% of this goes directly to our multi-award winning charity partner Bali Children Foundation.